hiulit/RetroPie-Godot-Engine-Emulator/README.md

 In this case, only one "emulator" will be installed, so if the game you are trying to play isn't working...
 Sorry.

-## How to create a new system for Godot
+## How to create a new theme system for Godot

 As there is no way to create a script to automate this, because themes don't have the same structure,the best way is to manually create a new system in your preferred theme.